My Dead Family, Adrian Villar Rojas

 Your lips parted to speak and yet, nothing came.
 My hand pressed against your chest so that you lay back and I moved to straddle you, my body a slight weight.
 I placed my hands to cover your eyes.

 “‘Imagine,’ he said.
 ‘Imagine me in your mind.’
-And we lay close to each other and then he touched my face and his other hand reached for mine and placed it, almost identically on his.
+We lay close to each other and then he touched my face and his other hand reached for mine and placed it, almost identically on his.
 And so it began, a journey through touch.
 As he moved, I did and yet for each of us it was completely unique.
 His hands left a trail like a lit fuse.
 My skin was alive.
 Electric.”

 Your heart quickened, blood and heat suffused your skin and then mine.
 When I moved, my skin slipped against yours.